rocky-linux/documentation/docs/books/nvchad/custom/lsp.md

 Installed servers are not yet configured in NvChad.
 To perform server registration we need to perform additional configuration.

-First we create the `custom/plugins` folder in `~/.local/nvim/lua`:
+First we create the `custom/plugins` folder in `~/.local/nvim/lua`.
+Note that if you are following along completely, this path may already be created:

 ```bash
 mkdir -p ~/.local/nvim/lua/custom/plugins
 ```

-We used the `-p` flag since the _custom_ folder was definitely not present.
+We used the `-p` flag since we want to create the entire path if it doesn't already exist.
 Once the folder is created, we need to create two files: `init.lua`, which will take care of instructing *Packer* to install the plugin, and `lspconfig.lua`, which will define our servers.

 Let's start by creating the two files first: